bulentozel/omterms/README.md

  * In this base line, it aims to present a work flow that can be ablied to
      * different languages
      * differrent problem domains
- * It relies on a domain specific corpus as a foreground corpus and a reference corpus as the background corpus
+ * For scoring stage it relies on a domain specific corpus as a foreground corpus and a reference corpus as the background corpus
- * In this work flow specific corpus is formed via supervised crawling on the wikipedia
- * In the exercises below the NLTK's Brown corpus is used as the reference background corpus.
-However, in the next work round, we aim to use full Wikipedia corpus under the same language of the specific corpus or a reprsentative random sample of it.
- * The normalized comparison of candidate keywords within specific vs reference corpus is used as a proxy indication of the relevance of the candidate keyword for the given topic that is reprseneted by the collection of articles under the specific corpus.

 ## 2. Overall Work Flow
 In short, the workflow presented on this notebook is the second stage on a workflow objective of which is being able to measure relevance of a given external input to a specific theme, issue or topic.
 The steps of the work flow is as follows.